MikPoik/trailwaveseo/replit.md

 - UI design choices should be mobile first unless stated otherwise.
 - If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025
 - Only Search the web and Replit Docs if **Explicitly** requested by user
-- Search Replit integrations/blueprints only if asked by user
+- Search Replit integrations/blueprints only if **explicitly** asked by user

 ## UPDATED MANDATORY WORK PHASES
 Phase 1: Discover